HookturnDigital/advanced-forms-docs/Creating-and-editing-posts.md

 # Creating and editing posts

-<div class="htdocs-pro-feature-callout" data-plugin="afp"></div>
+[htdocs_pro_feature_callout plugin="afp"]

 A very common use case for ACF forms on the front end is to allow users to create and edit posts.
 Some examples of this
 include:

-1. User submitted blog posts
+- User submitted blog posts
-2. Allowing users a single page to act as their profile
+- Allowing users a single page to act as their profile
-3. Bespoke support ticket system where users can submit ticket posts
+- Bespoke support ticket system where users can submit ticket posts
-4. A front end job board where users can submit job posts
+- A front end job board where users can submit job posts
-5. A front end directory where users can submit directory posts
+- A front end directory where users can submit directory posts
-6. A real-estate listing site where users can submit property posts
+- A real-estate listing site where users can submit property posts
-7. User reviews or products or services that are then displayed on the site
+- User reviews or products or services that are then displayed on the site

 Advanced Forms Pro makes this very easy to do and with a comprehensive set of actions and filters available, you can customize the post creation and editing process to suit almost any scenario – the possibilties are endless.